DanielAmanyi/Session-15-Serverless-1/README.md

 2. Click **Layers → Add a layer**
 3. Choose **"Specify an ARN"** and paste the layer ARN

+OPTION 2
+Download Pillow, embeded in the main branch within this repo and upload as a custom layer
 ---

 #### Step 5: Configure S3 Event Trigger